Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Against the spread, Western Michigan is 3-2-1 this year.

-- The Broncos have been favored by 6.5 points or more three times this season and covered the spread in one of them.
+- This season, the Broncos have just one ATS win in three games as a favorite of 6.5 points or more.

-- Western Michigan's games this year have hit the over on two of six set point totals (33.3%).
+- Western Michigan's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- In games that Western Michigan piles up over 448.3 yards, the team is 1-0-1 against the spread and 2-0 overall.
+- In games that Western Michigan totals over 448.3 yards, the team is 1-0-1 against the spread and 2-0 overall.

-- This year, the Broncos have six turnovers, 10 fewer than the Golden Flashes have takeaways (16).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.